jonasblomdin/Twig-Wordpress/README.md

 ##Actions

 #####TWP__init
-This action is triggered just after the *Twig\_TWP\_Environment* is instantiated.
+This action is triggered just after the *TWP\_Environment* is instantiated.
 It provides the environment instance and params as it's parameters.
 This example adds the [Debug Extension](http://twig.sensiolabs.org/doc/extensions/debug.html) to Twig.
 ```php
 function my_init($twig, $params)